Torque motor

 A torque motor is a specialized form of DC electric motor which can operate indefinitely while stalled, without incurring damage.
 In this mode of operation, the motor will apply a steady torque to the load (hence the name).
 A torque motor that cannot perform a complete rotation is known as a limited angle torque motor.
 Brushless torque motors are available; elimination of commutators and brushes allows higher speed operation.

 Construction

 Torque motors normally use toroidal construction, allowing them to have wider diameter, more torque, and better dissipation of heat.
-They differences from other motors because their higher torque, thermal performance, and ability to operate while drawing high current in a stalled state.
+They differ from other motors in their higher torque, thermal performance, and ability to operate while drawing high current in a stalled state.

 Linear versions

 An analogous device, moving linearly rather than rotating, is described as a 'force motor'.
 These are widely used for refrigeration compressors and ultra-quiet air compressors, where the force motor produces simple harmonic motion in conjunction with a restoring spring.